Dog Friendly Pubs & Restaurants in and around Truro

 Caerhays Castle – This castle dates back to over 200 years ago and has a reputation for its selection of camellias and rhododendrons and is home to the National Magnolia Collection.

-The Cornish Seal Sanctuary – The Cornish Seal Sanctuary is a great attraction for people of all ages and dogs too for that matter!
-You’ll be able to wander around visiting seals and penguins in a beautiful rehabilitation environment.
+The Cornish Seal Sanctuary – The Cornish Seal Sanctuary is a great attraction for people of all ages.
+You’ll be able to wander around visiting seals and penguins in the rehabilitation environment.

 St Michael’s Mount – Perhaps one of Cornwall’s most iconic sights, St Michael’s Mount is a stunning place to spend the day.
 The nearby Godolphin offers an excellent place to stop for lunch before you walk across to the island at low tide.
 Dogs are allowed on the island and harbour provided they’re kept on a lead, but aren’t allowed into the castle.